Killing of Henryk Siwiak: Investigation

 The NYPD could not bring its full investigative resources to the crime scene since so many other officers were needed elsewhere due to the attacks.
 Normally, in the case of a homicide, its Crime Scene Unit would secure the area and collect forensic evidence, but its members were not available.
 Instead an evidence-collection unit, normally used only on nonviolent property crimes such as burglaries, performed those tasks.
 And where as many as nine detectives might canvass the neighborhood, talking to potential witnesses and looking for evidence away from the scene, the NYPD could only spare three at most. "[Siwiak] wasn't afforded the initial experts in processing the homicide scene", Prate said in 2011.
 While he hoped the investigators who were able to respond collected all the evidence they could, he could not be sure they had either.
 "The Police Department gave that investigation what it could do that day."
+NYPD investigators have said that they would have had a "better chance" of solving his murder had the attacks never occurred.

 The evidence-collection technicians were able to retrieve spent shell casings from the .40-caliber handgun that was fired at Siwiak.
 The shooter had fired seven times but hit him only once.
 In Siwiak's wallet was $75 in cash, suggesting that robbery had not been the motive, or that it had been botched if it was.

 To be the last man killed on Sept.
 11 is to be hopelessly anonymous, quietly mourned by a few while, year after year, the rest of the city looks toward Lower Manhattan.
 No one reads his name into a microphone at a ceremony.
 No memorial marks the sidewalk where he fell with a bullet in his lung.